The Most Dangerous Year, A Film by Vlada Knowlton

 Not open to the general public nor the media

-Academic Entertainment reserves the right to decline an educational screening should we determine that such screening will result in hostile or negative reception of the film.
+Academic Entertainment reserves the right to decline a virtual or in-person educational screening should we determine that such screening will result in hostile or negative reception of the film.

 There are four key concepts and themes in The Most Dangerous Year: